SWC-OSG-Workshop/general/novice/git/03-conflict.md

 ~~~
 $ git add mars.txt
-$ git commit -m "Adding a line in my copy"
+$ git commit -m "Adding a line in the temporary copy"
 ~~~
 {:class="in"}
 ~~~
-[master 07ebc69] Adding a line in my copy
+[master 07ebc69] Adding a line in the temporary copy
  1 file changed, 1 insertion(+)
 ~~~
 {:class="out"}